Triston Casas Player Props: Red Sox vs. Twins

 Triston Casas At The Plate

-- Casas is batting .135 with three doubles, two home runs and six walks.
+- Casas is hitting .130 with three doubles, two home runs and eight walks.

-- Casas has had a base hit in six of 17 games this year, and multiple hits once.
+- In six of 18 games this year, Casas has had at least one hit, including one game with multiple hits.

-- In 17 games played this year, he has hit a homer in two of them.
+- He has hit a home run in two of 18 games played this season, and in 3.2% of his plate appearances.

-- He has scored in four games this season (23.5%), but has had no multi-run games.
+- He has scored in five games this season (27.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.